DigiScore/digiscore.github.io/_posts/2023-04-25-Cat_Hope_Aus-comp.md

 All the participants had innovative new experiences through working with their digital scores or they hoped to create such an experience for the performers of their works.

-For Iran Sanadzadeh, making 502 Days of self, using Machine Learning analysis from the recordings of her performance practice on the pressure-sensitive floors instrument allowed her to have a perspective on what is possible across many different ways in animating scores while using digital components.
+For Iran Sanadzadeh, making _502 Days of self_, using Machine Learning analysis from the recordings of her performance practice on the pressure-sensitive floors instrument allowed her to have a perspective on what is possible across many different ways in animating scores while using digital components.
 It was also an opportunity to deeply explore through the use of AI and Machine Learning the relationship between movement and sound, encouraging the performers in her piece to explore their gestural vocabulary.

 For Chloë Sobek, the creation of the score was a transformative experience as it showed her how a digital score could operate in a more interactive and immersive environment.
 Making a VR digital score contributed significantly to her skill set and allowed her to build on her previous skills in Reaper.
 In the future, she hopes this could be a transformative experience for the audience once the digital score becomes more interactive.
 Perhaps, also extending the possibility for them to create sounds through the game engine while being immersed in the digital score, creating their unique version.

-Helen Svoboda’s visualization for the double bass in Wormwood encouraged spontaneity and challenged her embodied habits as an improviser through different pacing, structure and dynamics.
+Helen Svoboda’s visualization for the double bass in _Wormwood_ encouraged spontaneity and challenged her embodied habits as an improviser through different pacing, structure and dynamics.
 By relying on the digital score, she found new ways to navigate sound on her instrument while discovering new sound combinations.
 She finds this to be a transformative component in this digital score.
-She hopes Wormwood will continue to inspire herself and other performers who will interpret the work.
+She hopes _Wormwood_ will continue to inspire herself and other performers who will interpret the work.

 While Jaslyn Robertson created a performance environment where players could respond sensitively with care while listening to the subtle movements of the spatialized audio.
 To do this, she had to overcome the challenges of working in a new space in Hamburg with a different speaker configuration and lighting setup.
 She also had to become comfortable in giving up some control over the musical material by including musicians’ improvisation in response to the audio score as well as a randomized spotlight element.

 Working on the digital scores, prompted the composer/performers to reflect on how using different new technologies could be transforming their creativity.
-For instance, Iran finds that based on her experiences with 502 Days of self, innovative new ways of using digital notation could create a new sonic aesthetic in her work.
+For instance, Iran finds that based on her experiences with _502 Days of self_, innovative new ways of using digital notation could create a new sonic aesthetic in her work.
 In making the digital score, the process of translation of her audio recordings to the animated notation through Machine learning analysis challenged her sonic aesthetic as a composer.
 In this process, she had to constantly evaluate how the behaviour of the animated notation reflected her original intentions and what sound world it was creating.
-Iran works primarily with text scores, thus the process that she chose for making 502 Days of self, showed her a new way of composing.
+Iran works primarily with text scores, thus the process that she chose for making _502 Days of self_, showed her a new way of composing.

-While Chloë Sobek reflects that the experience of making Immanence made her feel like she is expanding her sonic practice towards more visuality.
+While Chloë Sobek reflects that the experience of making _Immanence_ made her feel like she is expanding her sonic practice towards more visuality.
 She questions how much of it relates to being a musician and a composer.
 She also questions how deeply she could go into this field before engaging in a collaboration with people who work in the visual medium.
 In this discussion, it was highlighted that her expansion towards more transdisciplinary might not be embraced in some circles of the music field which still praises expertise in one’s field above other forms of creativity.
 While this reflects on other conversations DigiScore has had with practitioners who venture into VR and other technologies, we are also noticing that many musicians choose to engage with transdisciplinary practices despite the disciplinary pressures.